 Electronic systems that include CPU, DSP, microcontroller, FPGA, ASIC, etc. can have multiple voltage rails and require certain power on/off sequences in order to function correctly.
-The UCD90160 can control up to 16 voltage rails and ensure correct power sequences during normal condition and fault conditions.
+The UCD90160A can control up to 16 voltage rails and ensure correct power sequences during normal condition and fault conditions.

-In addition to sequencing, UCD90160 can continuously monitor rail voltages, fault conditions, and report the system health information to a PMBus host, improving systems' long term reliability.
+In addition to sequencing, UCD90160A can continuously monitor rail voltages, fault conditions, and report the system health information to a PMBus host, improving systems' long term reliability.

-Also, UCD90160 can protect electronic systems by responding to power system faults.
-The fault responses are conveniently configured by users through Fusion GUI.
+Also, UCD90160A can protect electronic systems by responding to power system faults.
+The fault responses are conveniently configured with Fusion Digital Power Designer software.
 Fault events are stored in on-chip nonvolatile flash memory with time stamp in order to assist failure analysis.

 System reliability can be improved through four-corner testing during system verification.
 During four-corner testing, each voltage rail is required to operate at the minimum and maximum output voltages, commonly known as margining.
-UCD90160 can perform closed-loop margining for up to 10 voltage rails.
-During normal operation, UCD90160 can also actively trim DC output voltages using the same margining circuitry.
+UCD90160A can perform closed-loop margining for up to 10 voltage rails.
+During normal operation, UCD90160A can also actively trim DC output voltages using the same margining circuitry.

-UCD90160 supports both PMBus- and pin-based control environments.
-UCD90160 functions as a PMBus slave.
+UCD90160A supports both PMBus- and pin-based control environments.
+UCD90160A functions as a PMBus slave.
 It can communicate with PMBus host with PMBus commands, and control voltage rails accordingly.
-Also, UCD90160 can be controlled by up to 8 GPIO configured GPI pins.
+Also, UCD90160A can be controlled by up to 8 GPIO configured GPI pins.
+One GPI can be used as fault pin which can shut down rails.
 The GPIs can be used as Boolean logic input to control up to 16 Logic GPO outputs.
 Each Logic GPO has a flexible Boolean logic builder.
 Input signals of the Boolean logic builder can include GPIs, other Logic GPO outputs, and selectable system flags such as POWER_GOOD, faults, warnings, etc. A simple state machine is also available for each Logic GPO pin.

-UCD90160 provides additional features such as pin-selected states, system watchdog, system reset, runtime clock, peak value log, reset counter, and so on.
+UCD90160A provides additional features such a scascading, pin-selected states, system watchdog, system reset, runtime clock, peak value log, reset counter, and so on.
 Pin-selected states feature allows users to use up to 3 GPIs to define up to 8 rail states.
 These states can implement system low-power modes as set out in the Advanced Configuration and Power Interface (ACPI) specification.